-A dairy farmer is the owner or manager of a farm where cows are raised for the production of milk and other dairy products.
+A dairy farmer is someone who owns or manages a farm where cows are raised for the production of milk and other dairy products.
 These farmers are involved in a wide range of activities for the purpose of increasing milk production.
 Milk which is produced on these farms is sold commercially to regional dairy companies for pasteurization and processing.

-As a dairy farmer, your job is much more complex than simply milking cows.
-You are in charge of the farm's overall operation.
-This involves a multitude of jobs and tasks that have to be performed.
-First, you have to take care of the animals.
-The cows are the most important component of the dairy farm.
-Without them, a farmer can't produce any profit.
+The job of a dairy farmer is much more complex than simply milking cows.
+A farmer is in charge of the farm's overall operation, which involves a multitude of jobs and tasks that have to be performed.
+Taking care of the animals is priority, as the cows are the most important component of the dairy farm.
+Without them, a farmer cannot produce any profit.
 As such, farmers devote special attention to their cow's health and well-being.
 This includes milking them at a specific time each morning and evening, as well as taking care of any health issues that may arise.

 While a farmer will generally rely on a veterinarian to administer vaccinations, minor health issues are often resolved without professional help.
 Many dairy farmers also choose to grow their own hay, which serves as the main food source for the cattle.
 By growing all the food that a herd will consume, farms become increasingly self sufficient.
 As a result, both production and profit increases.

 Milking is the single most important function on the dairy farm.
 Cows have to be properly milked, which isn't an easy task.
 The process begins with inspecting and washing the cow udders, which is done to screen for mastitis and other health problems.
 Special care is taken to remove any debris from the udder.
 The next step is attaching the milking equipment.
 This has to be done very carefully to protect from damaging the cow's utter.
 Typically, a milking cycle will last for five to ten minutes for each cow.
 Cows are generally milked two to three times per day, depending on the average production levels.